Leamington Novices' Hurdle

-The Leamington Novices' Hurdle is a Grade 2 National Hunt hurdle race in Great Britain which is open to horses aged five years or older.
-It is run at Warwick over a distance of about 2 miles and 5 furlongs (4,225 metres), and during its running there are eleven hurdles to be jumped.
-The race is for novice hurdlers, and it is scheduled to take place each year in January.
+The Leamington Novices' Hurdle was a Grade 2 National Hunt hurdle race in Great Britain which was open to horses aged five years or older.
+It was run at Warwick over a distance of about 2 miles and 5 furlongs (4,225 metres), and during its running there were eleven hurdles to be jumped.
+The race was for novice hurdlers, and took place each year in January.
 It was first run in 2002.
-Since 2018 the race has been sponsored by the Ballymore Group.
+From 2018 the race was sponsored by the Ballymore Group.

+In April 2023 the British Horseracing Authority announced the removal of the race from the 2023/24 programme.